-- Use a C++ class.
-An object of the class implements a single Sequence. - Use iterators, operators, ctors, and the dctor in conventional ways. - Every function in the interface should exist in order to implement, or somehow make possible, an ADT operation.
+Use a C++ class.
+An object of the class implements a single Sequence.
+Your job in Assignment 5 will be to finish this implementation.

+- Use iterators, operators, ctors, and the dctor in conventional ways. - Every function in the interface should exist in order to implement, or somehow make possible, an ADT operation.